-Note: The criminal background check is national.
-Some states require a social security number to be supplied.
-In the event a prospective nursing student does not have a social security number, that student will have to work directly with the vendor to determine if the criminal background check can be completed based on their individual circumstance.
-The inability to complete a criminal background check will prevent the student from participating in the clinical portion of either nursing program.
-This situation will prevent progression and success within the program.
+Note: A social security number is necessary to complete the criminal background check.
+In the event a prospective nursing student does not have a social security number, that student must work directly with the vendor to determine if the criminal background check can be completed based on their individual circumstance.
+The inability to complete a criminal background check will prevent the student from participating in the clinical portion of either nursing program and the student will not be able to start or progress in the nursing program.